MGC Challenge

 Hazard Mitigation

-Understand how natural or manmade hazards could affect your community and develop a plan to respond to hazards while taking steps to mitigate the effects of hazards now.
+Understand how natural or human-made hazards could affect your community and develop a plan to respond to hazards while taking steps to mitigate the effects of hazards now.

 7. Integrate hazard mitigation considerations and investments into community infrastructure plans.